 The Executive Vice President for Student Affairs and Dean of Students (Jim Wiltgen), working with a team of professional student development staff, supervises the student life program of the College.
 The Student Affairs staff works closely with members of the faculty, especially the Student Life Committee.
 The Division of Student Affairs also works collaboratively with the Chaplain.
 The Executive Vice President for Student Affairs is an advisor to the Student Senate and works with the Enrollment and Student Life Committee of the Board of Trustees.
 Student Life includes the following areas: student housing facilities and residential life, student development and leadership programs, new student orientation, student activities and student organizations, multicultural student services, student outreach services, event scheduling and conference services, the leadership scholars program, the post office, information desk, conference services, student health services, and student conduct/discipline.

-The Vice President for Human Resources (Vicki Lynn) is responsible for the overall operations of the Human Resources Department including recruitment, hiring practices, terminations, promotions, transfers, benefit administration, retirement administration and questions, salary surveys, HR policy and procedures, Title VII and Title IX claims, and other HR issues.
+The Vice President for Human Resources (Vicki Lynn) is responsible for the overall operations of the Human Resources Department including recruitment, hiring practices, terminations, promotions, transfers, benefit administration, retirement administration and questions, salary surveys, HR policy and procedures, Title VII, and other HR issues.